ncredinburgh/functional-styles/README.md

 ```

-Functional style object can also be used to create a styling function that accepts `vars` as config:
+Functional style objects can also be used to create a styling function that accepts `vars` as config:

 ```javascript
 const configElement = styleFn(elementStyle)